 Frequently Asked Questions (FAQs)

 For bookkeeping, yes, QuickBooks Online is much easier to set up and use than Excel.
-Excel requires a thorough knowledge of both bookkeeping and formulas to create the necessary journals, ledgers, trial balances, and financial statements that are key to a bookkeeping system.
+Excel requires thorough knowledge of bookkeeping and formulas to create the necessary journals, ledgers, trial balances, and financial statements that are key to a bookkeeping system.

 Bottom Line